 Former students have gone on to teach in China, receive Fulbright fellowships, direct translation services, do non-profit and church work in El Salvador, complete Master's and Ph.D. programs, or do business work.

 Drake also offers numerous study abroad programs for each of the languages offered.
 Students who have studied abroad have reported that they were much more proficient than students who had studied language in a more traditional approach, without the small-group sessions focused on conversation.
-We strongly believe that if you are a self-motivated and responsible student, you will come out of the World Languages and Cultures Program able to communicate effectively with native speakers of the language.
+We strongly believe that if you are a self-motivated and responsible student, you will come out of the Department of World Languages and Cultures able to communicate effectively with native speakers of the language.

 Currently, World Languages and Cultures only offers a minor in Spanish.
 You are able, however, to obtain a Certificate of Competence in Language and Culture in many of the other languages we offer that is acknowledged on your transcript.
 The Certificate verifies that you were successfully able to function linguistically and culturally during a study abroad experience.
 You are also able to create an individualized major or minor at Drake, and several students have done so.